Skip directly to searchSkip directly to the site navigationSkip directly to the page's main content

 Geocode

 Geocoding is a process that assigns each data record x and y coordinates that correspond (ultimately) to the Earth's latitude and longitude.
-The geo-coordinates may then be used to locate the record on a map or in another geography (e.g., a county or census tract). [more on Geocoding...]
+The geo-coordinates may then be used to locate the record on a map or in another geography (e.g., a county or census tract). [visit the HELP page on Geocoding...]

 Gestational Age